Captain John (615) 509- 5210

 1985 – Flatboat – Double Eagle Flatboat measured 20′ wide x 44′ long.

 Cumberland Wildlife Foundation Fundraising.
-Built in Gallatin, TN on the Cumberland River.
+Built in Gallatin, TN, on the Cumberland River.
 Sailed five days from Gallatin, TN to Celina, TN.
-Cumberland Wildlife Foundation Fundraising journey began on the Cumberland River in Celina, TN, traveling to Nashville, TN.
-River trip was 280 miles, with 27 days on the Cumberland River to Clarksville, TN.
+Cumberland Wildlife Foundation’s Fundraising journey began on the Cumberland River in Celina, TN, traveling to Nashville, TN.
+The river trip was 280 miles, with 27 days on the Cumberland River to Clarksville, TN.

 Sailed from Big Bone State Park, Union, KY, to Cincinnati, OH.
 Sailed up the Ohio River to the Tall Stacks Steam Boat Festival.
-Ohio River trip was 7 days.
-Sailed up the Kanawha River to be featured for the National Geographic Book, Great American Journeys.
-Kanawha River trip was two weeks with four days of filming on the Kanawha River.
+The Ohio River trip was 7 days.
+Sailed up the Kanawha River to be featured in the National Geographic Book, Great American Journeys.
+The Kanawha River trip was two weeks, with four days of filming on the Kanawha River.

 1987 – Flatboat – Spirit of Ohio Flatboat measured 16′ wide x 45′ long.

 Educational purposes of the Flatboats along the Ohio River.
 Built at Big Bone State Park, Union, KY.
 Sailed the Ohio River from Cincinnati, OH, to Charleston, West Virginia.
 This river journey was to stop along river ports and towns for educational purposes.
-Ohio River trip was approximately 60 days journey.
+The Ohio River trip was approximately a 60-day journey.

 1988 – Log Raft – South Street Special Measured 16′ wide x 24′ long.

 This log raft was built on the Caney Fork River at the base of Center Hill Dam.
-The Yellow Poplar logs were provided by U.S. Army Corp of Engineers.
+The Yellow Poplar logs were provided by the U.S. Army Corps of Engineers.
 This log raft floated down the Caney Fork River to the Cumberland River, destination was Nashville, TN on the Cumberland River.
-24 day journey was the last log raft to go to market on the Cumberland River.
+The 24-day journey was the last log raft to go to market on the Cumberland River.
 South Street Special was to bring awareness and raise funding for the South Street Inner City Community Center, Nashville, TN.
-Logs were sold in Nashville, TN to various individuals.
-River journey was 24 days.
+Logs were sold in Nashville, TN, to various individuals.
+The river journey was 24 days.

 1988 – Flatboat – The Double Eagle Flatboat was 20′ wide x 44′ long.
 Built on Odom’s Bend Road in Gallatin, TN.
 To film Natchez Trace Pathways to Parkways with Bill Golden as narrator.
-Journey was 3 weeks.
+The journey was 3 weeks.

 1990 -Flatboat – The Cannonsburgh 14′ wide x 30′ long.
 Built at Cannonburgh Village, Murfreesboro, TN.
-For stationary display of river travel of 1800 period.
+For a stationary display of the river travel of the 1800s period.

 1990 – Flatboat – Living Waters 16′ wide x 45 long.
-Built at Big Bone State Park in Union, KY for the 1992 Tall Stacks Festival in Cincinnati, OH.
-Trip was approximately 7 day journey.
+Built at Big Bone State Park in Union, KY, for the 1992 Tall Stacks Festival in Cincinnati, OH.
+The trip was approximately a 7-day journey.
 This was the second Flatboat built at Big Bone State Park.
 First was Spirit of Ohio for the Tall Stacks Festival in 1988.

 1992 – Steel hull workboat – 12′ wide x 42′ long.
 The Red Barge is a steel barge with a crane in the middle.
 Built in Mt.
 Juliet, TN, for Mike Anderson for commercial use on the Cumberland River.